ARMWorks/dibs/README.md

 DIBS has several features along with building a debian root file system image.

-     ./dibs.sh <NAME> <COMMAND>
+     ./dibs.sh <NAME> <COMMAND> [ARG ...]

+NAME is the path to the image, excluding the file extension.
-NAME refers to the board, in this case nanopi, command is the command to be executed.
+COMMAND is the command to be executed.

 ##Commands##

-* **defconfig**
+* **defconfig [TARGET]**
-    * Set config file to use.
+    * Copies a default configuration file.
+TARGET specifies the configuration to use, if omitted the basename of NAME will be used.
 * **build**
     * Build Debian image.
 * **reconfigure**
-    * Applies changes made to config file, except adding packages.
+    * Re-runs do_configure and post_install tasks.
 * **shell**
-    * Open shell in Debian image
+    * Start a shell within the Debian image.
 * **tarball**
     * Create tar.gz of image.
 * **tarxz**